Sirloin Tip Roast

 This post may contain affiliate links.
 Please read the disclosure policy.

-This Sirloin Tip Roast is tender and juicy with delicious beefy flavors.
-Some simple seasonings and slow roasting to produce an easy dinner.
+This sirloin tip roast is tender and juicy with delicious beefy flavors!
+All you need are simple seasonings and slow roasting to get a mouthwatering dinner.
 Serve au jus with pan juices drizzled on top!

 What is a Sirloin Tip Roast

 Fun fact: sirloin tip is not actually from the sirloin primal.
 It’s a bit of a misnomer!

 Sirloin tip comes from the Round primal behind the sirloin and at the front of the hindquarters.
 As this muscle gets lots of exercise, the meat is leaner and more flavorful.
 You may also see it labelled as Round Tip, Knuckle Roast, Ball Tip Roast or French Roll Roast.

 An entire sirloin tip weighs between 9 and 14 pounds.
 Therefore, it’s usually cut into four different sub-primals that each have a different muscle: